 throughout the country.

-while holding at-fault parties accountable.
+holding at-fault parties accountable.

 Contact a Corpus Christi nursing home abuse attorney

 (361) 238-2789 today to see how we can help you.
 Your initial consultation is free and

 Nursing home abuse can take on different forms.
 It may include: